 Homestead equity limit for institutionalized persons.
-Effective for applications submitted on or after July 1, 2006, and renewals submitted on or after July 1, 2006, for recipients who continuously received MA payment of long-term care services and applied for payment of long-term care services on or after January 1, 2006, homestead equity was limited to \$500,000, unless the homestead is the lawful residence of the individual's spouse or child who is under age 21, blind, or disabled.
-Beginning in 2011, this amount was increased annually by the change in the Consumer Price Index, rounded to the nearest \$1,000.
-In 2016, the homestead equity limit is \$552,000.
-This provision can be waived in the case of demonstrated hardship by a process to be determined by the federal Secretary of Health and Human Services.
+Beginning in 2011, for recipients who continuously receive MA payment of long-term care services, the homestead equity limit was increased annually by the change in the Consumer Price Index, rounded to the nearest \$1,000.
+In 2017, the homestead equity limit is \$572,000, unless the homestead is the lawful residence of the individual's spouse or child who is under age 21, blind, or disabled.
+This provision can be waived in the case of demonstrated hardship by a process determined by the federal Secretary of Health and Human Services.
 [Sec.
-25; § 256B.056, subd.
+256B.056, subd.
 2]

 Treatment of entrance fees.
-Effective July 1, 2006, an entrance fee paid to a continuing care retirement or life care community is treated as an available asset to the extent that:
+An entrance fee paid to a continuing care retirement or life care community is treated as an available asset to the extent that: